York0104/NYCU-AI-Wireless-Communication-HW/Exercise_3_1/ReadMe.md

 3. Kept the OFDM framing logic consistent with the paper and used the original channel dataset split `1..300` for training channels and `301..400` for test channels.
 4. Implemented DNN, LS, and MMSE comparisons and added grouped training-curve plots for each subproblem.

-The current implementation is closer to the paper than the earlier `scikit-learn` version because the FC-DNN is now trained with TensorFlow.
-However, it is still not a bit-exact reproduction of the original `TensorFlow 1.1 + Python 2.7` workflow.

 ## Mathematical Background

-The following equations are included only as supporting context for the simulation results in parts (b), (c), and (d).

 ### 1. OFDM frequency-domain received signal model